Yoshitomo Hori: First trial

 Since only one victim had been killed, the issue of whether the death penalty should be applied was raised.
 The Nagoya District Public Prosecutor's Office stated that due to the severity of the crime, as well as its impact on the family and public, all three defendants should be eligible.
-Despite being charged as an accomplice, Justice Hiroko Kondo sentenced both Kanda and Hori to death, while Kawagishi was given a life term.
+Despite being charged as an accomplice, Justice Hiroko Kondo sentenced both the boys to death, while he was given a life term.

-However, Hori later appealed the sentence to the Nagoya High Court, and on April 12, 2011, his sentence was successfully commuted to life imprisonment.
+However, He later appealed the sentence to the Nagoya High Court, and on April 12, 2011, his sentence was successfully commuted to life imprisonment.
 In his statement, Justice Yasuo Shimoyama said that he found indications that the convict had a propensity for violent crimes and could be reformed.
 This was disputed by the Prosecutor's Office, who appealed against the Justice's decision, but on July 11, 2012, Justice Katsumi Chiba of the Nagoya Supreme Court ruled in favor of the original decision.